Focus and Scope

 When submitting an article, make sure that it includes only the title (without any references to acknowledgments, financial support, authors’ names or affiliation in the uploaded document) and that the text does not include self-references easily identified by readers.

 The selective process of submitted articles begins with the editorial analysis.
 The internal editorial process of the journal eliminates any data on the authors’ identity from the body of the original texts.
 The submitted papers are subject to a PRE-revision of the formal aspects of the proposal.
-If a paper overcomes this first phase, it will be evaluated by two reviewers (double-blind peer review), who will decide whether or not to accept the article for later publication.
+If a paper overcomes this first phase, it will be evaluated by, at least, two reviewers (double-blind peer review), who will suggest whether or not to accept the article for later publication, and if any revision is required.
+The final decision is made by the editors.
+Reviewers are provided with Sisyphus editors’ general review guidelines and a Peer Review Form (consult english version here).

 The reviewers will be chosen according to the article’s main theme and therefore will be experts on the paper’s research domain, trying, whenever possible and advisable, seek the collaboration of external and foreign scholars.
 In case of relevant discrepancies between the reviewers, the opinion of a third reviewer will be asked for.
+The final decision is made by the editors.
 Every year, a list of reviewers will be published.

 The pre-review and peer review processes are entirely independent of each other.

-Authors will be notified by email by the editorial team of the reviewers’ decision on the acceptance, request for revision or rejection of the article.
-The whole process (from submission to reviewers’ decision) shall take no more than six months.
+Authors will be notified by email of the editors’ decision on the acceptance, request for revision or rejection of the article.
+The whole process (from submission to this first editors’ decision) shall take no more than six months.

 Reviewers’ comments will be sent to the authors when and if reformulation of the article is needed.
-Authors will subsequently have a deadline to submit the final version of the article.
+Authors will subsequently have a deadline to submit the final version of the article (as a rule, no more than one month).

 Quality.
 The journal editor ensures the selection of the most qualified reviewers to express a critical and expert appreciation of the work with the smallest possible biases.
 This will ensure the academic quality of the published manuscripts through an objective, balanced and fair review.